busterc/yos/README.md

 # yos
-> lists available yeoman generators and subgenerators
+> lists your installed yeoman generators and subgenerators

 ## Install